 - an active internship program

-- opportunities for research with faculty and graduate students (RISE)
+- opportunities for research with faculty and graduate students (SRA)

 - the SouthEastern Undergraduate Sociology Research Symposium (SEUSS)